Separation of quantum time evolution into holonomic and dynamical parts: Schr odinger evolution of subspaces

 \subsection{Derivation of the time evolution matrix}

-Next, we demonstrate how Anandan's theory \cite{anandan88} can be derived from RSE.
-This requires the introduction of an $M$-frame $\mathcal{L}(t)\equiv\{\ket{\varphi_{j}(t)}\}_{j=1}^{M}$ consisting of vectors that span $\mathscr{V}_{M}(t)$ at every instant $t$ but generally do not satisfy Eq.~\eqref{eq:se}, and obey the `in-phase' condition \cite{remark2}
+We establish that Anandan's theory \cite{anandan88} follows from RSE.
+This requires the introduction of an orthonormal $M$-frame $\mathcal{L}(t)\equiv\{\ket{\varphi_{j}(t)}\}_{j=1}^{M}$ consisting of vectors that span $\mathscr{V}_{M}(t)$ at every instant $t$, but generally do not satisfy Eq.~\eqref{eq:se}, and obey the `in-phase' condition \cite{remark2}